cccnetlab/CSELv2/README.md

 ##Install
 ## CLI
 1. Set up your image and put your vulnerabilities in place.
-3. Clone into CSEL by typing: sudo git clone https://github.com/Bryannnnn1313/CSELv2/configurator.git
+2. Clone into image by using: sudo git clone https://github.com/cccnetlab/CSELv2.git
+3. (Optional) Set up virtual environment for dependencies:
+   * For debian/Ubuntu: **apt install python3.12-venv**
+      * Create venv: **python3 -m venv .venv**
+      * Activate venv: **source .venv/bin/activate**
+4. Run **python3 build.py** to ensure and install depencencies and create binaries.
-4. Run '''bash
+5. Run '''bash
 sudo run ./configurator
 ''' to start the UI.
 6. Once you have checked all the flags and click run, you can (and should) delete the configurator executable.